LexusWang/CAPTAIN/README.md

 #### datProcessor class
 1. dataProcessor(configFile): constructor of dataProcessor.
 The configFile should be the path to the .ini file.
 2. dataProcessor.separate(): read from and write to files specified in config, as well as applying filtering conditions in the config file if applicable.

+Notes on config.ini:
+1. To disable segmentation, set segSize to 0.
+2. To disable timestamp filtering, set endTimestamp to 0.